 - An uncooperative victim who will not testify

 Contact an Experienced Domestic Violence Defense Attorney Today

 Although the alleged victim has no real authority to bring or drop charges, the prosecutor does.
 The prosecutor may decide to drop charges even once trial has started.
-Especially if the evidence is so weak or the defense is so strong that a jury would almost certainly return a not guilty verdict or have a very difficult time reaching a guilty verdict, then a prosecutor will consider reducing or dropping the charges.
+Especially if the evidence is so weak or the defense is so strong that a jury would almost certainly return a not guilty verdict or have a very difficult time reaching a guilty verdict, then a Texas prosecutor will consider reducing or dropping the charges.